Intent Survey

 • gaining more overall population health insights

-For more use cases or information, please get in touch with our team.
+For more use cases or information, please get in touch with our team (opens in a new tab).

 Usage

-The Intent Survey can be used to collect patient intent and send it to the interview feedback endpoint, which responds to POST requests like this one:
+Intent Survey can be used to collect patient intent and send it to the interview feedback endpoint, which responds to POST requests like this one:

 curl "https://api.infermedica.com/v3/interviews/feedback" \